Tights, Tutus and ‘Relentless’ Teasing: Inside Ballet’s Bullying Epidemic

 In Hallberg’s forthcoming memoir, A Body of Work: Dancing to The Edge and Back, the American Ballet Theatre principal dancer describes the joy of discovering ballet and the misery of being bullied for it.
 He was called a “faggot” and a “girl,” and, on one occasion, boys at school emptied “an entire bottle of cheap drugstore perfume” on him.
 “Every last drop.
 In seconds.
 On my shoulders.
 My face.
 My hands.
 My arms.
 My clothes ...
 Mission accomplished.
 I officially smelled like a girl.”

 Hallberg found some sanctuary at a performing arts high school, where his love of dance was normal.
-It offered him and his fellow dancers a “haven where we could be ourselves,” where ballet was normal, and the once-tormented dancer and his boyfriend could hold hands without anyone looking askance.
+It offered him and his fellow dancers a “haven where we could be ourselves,” and where the once-tormented dancer and his boyfriend could hold hands without anyone looking askance.

 Hallberg’s experience with bullying is the norm for boys who do ballet, whose choice of after-school activity makes them vulnerable to harassment at the hands of classmates and adults — sometimes adults in their own family — who think ballet is an inappropriately feminine pursuit for boys and men.

 The statistics on boys, ballet and bullying are staggering.
-According to a study by dance sociologists Doug Risner and Maggie Allesee of Wayne State University in Detroit, 93 percent of boys involved in ballet reported “teasing and name calling,” and 68 percent experienced “verbal or physical harassment.”
+According to a study by dance sociologist Doug Risner of Wayne State University in Detroit, 93 percent of boys involved in ballet reported “teasing and name calling,” and 68 percent experienced “verbal or physical harassment.”
 Eleven percent said they were victims of physical harm at the hands of people who targeted them because they are boys who study dance.

 Much of the teasing and harassment endured by boys in ballet is homophobic, motivated by the perception that ballet is for girls, and that boys who choose to do it must be gay.
 The epidemic of anti-LGBTQ bullying in schools has earned deserved attention from media outlets and policymakers in recent years, and with good reason: LGBTQ youth are twice as likely to report being bullied and harassed than their straight counterparts, and that harassment increases the risk of self-harm and suicide.
 As Risner told HuffPost, the numbers from the ballet world alone dwarf those of the general population.
 “If this were not the arts,” he said in a phone interview, “it would be considered a child health crisis.”

-In Risner and Allesee’s study, teenage boys reported having been teased “forever” and “ALLLLLLLLLL the time,” and more than half said the most significant challenge they confront as boys in ballet is the harassment that serves to police their masculinity — “the homophobic attitude of some” and “the assumption that ballet is only for girls and gay men.”
+In Risner’s study, teenage boys reported having been teased “forever” and “ALLLLLLLLLL the time,” and more than half said the most significant challenge they confront as boys in ballet is the harassment that serves to police their masculinity — “the homophobic attitude of some” and “the assumption that ballet is only for girls and gay men.”
 More than 85 percent said more boys would study dance if boys and men weren’t teased and harassed so much for dancing.

 When filmmaker Scott Gormley’s son hit seventh grade, he suddenly became anti-social and withdrawn.
 “He went from a group of 25 kids that he would hang around with to being home every weekend and only associating with one or two girls.
 And that kind of struck me funny,” Gormley told HuffPost in a phone interview.
 Gormley feared the worst — harassment, or, God forbid, sex abuse.
 Pressed to talk about the change in his behavior, Gormley’s son, who had been studying ballet since he was very young, revealed that “his friends couldn’t accept that he was a dancer,” and had ostracized him from their social group.
 “I just couldn’t believe that,” Gormley says.
 “I was flabbergasted that in this day and age people would shun you for wanting to dance ballet.”

-Note: CORRECTION: An earlier version mistakenly identified Maggie Allesee as co-author of Risner’s study.
-She is a philanthropist who endowed the Wayne State University Department of Theatre and Dance.
-Also, Jared Tan is a current Atlanta Ballet dancer.